kyma-project/kyma/docs/api-gateway-v2/03-04-migration.md

         - "http://auth-service.kyma-system.svc.cluster.local:5556/keys"
 ```

-The important part to notice is the last path configuration containing regex with a negative lookahead.
+Note that the last path configuration contains a regular expression with a negative lookahead.
 It is used to exclude paths handled by other path settings from the `/.*` path, as there can't be two different configurations for a single path.
 There is one exception to that, which applies only if the same `excludedPaths` element is present on all `authentication` settings, so the specific path doesn't require any authentication at all.
 In that case, a rule with `handler: allow` should be created, and the path doesn't have to be excluded using a negative lookahead.

 Below is the list showing how ApiRule path value corresponds to the excludedPaths values from Api resource, and what negative lookahead value should be added to the `/.*` path: